 U12 pin 1 (+3V3_RF)

 Disconnect any connected output power cables from the DC power supply (Item 1).
-Power on the supply without enabling output.
+Power on the supply without enabling the output.

 Set the DC power supply to output 5V and set the current limit to 200mA.